muturgan/northern_lights_rust/README.md

-# otus_rust_graduation_project
+# northern_lights_rust
-Graduation project for the Otus Rust Developer course
+A port of my old freelance project for rust learning